Mestru/ots_custom_scripts/rituals/README.md

 Script let's you create a monster spawning ritual.
 It requires player to put certain items at predetermined locations and spill blood from vial to summon a monster.
 It can be used to spawn bosses from gathered materials or summon demons from the underworld.

 # Requirements
-Script was tested using TFS 1.4, might or might not work with different versions
+Script was tested using TFS 1.4, might or might not work with different versions.
+Refer to troubleshooting guide below for possible solutions

 # How to use
 1. Add *'rituals.lua'* file to *'data/actions/scripts/other'* directory